 Search from our list of frequently asked questions.
 If you can't find what you're looking for, contact us today by email or by phone at 1-844-847-8283

-Southwest Arkansas is building a fiber to the home (FTTH) network – the gold standard of communications transmission – over its existing electric distribution infrastructure that will take fiber directly into homes or businesses that subscribe to the service.
+Southwest Arkansas Electric Cooperative is building a fiber to the home (FTTH) network – the gold standard of communications transmission – over its existing electric distribution infrastructure that will take fiber directly into homes or businesses that subscribe to the service.
 Fiber-optic transmission is the fastest, most robust technology on the market today, with exceptional speeds, reliability and capabilities.
-We will be marketing the services through our fiber entity, Four States Fiber.
+Services are available through our fiber entity, Four States Fiber.

 Fiber-optic systems are made up of tiny strands of glass that carry data using light waves, resulting in much faster internet speeds and better reliability than traditional copper lines.
 Most internet providers use fiber in their systems but use copper lines for the final connections to the home, resulting in slower speeds.
 We believe FTTH is the best, most sustainable communications choice.
 With our FTTH service, we offer “symmetrical” speeds, meaning you’ll enjoy the same high speeds whether uploading or downloading.

 The Four States Fiber network is a 100% fiber-to-the-home (FTTH) network.
 Other providers may tout fiber, but in many cases, that fiber stops at the street and continues with copper lines for the final connections to the home, resulting in slower speeds.
 Fiber to the home brings a new level of reliability and speed.
 A fiber-optic network sends and receives data at the speed of light.
 In addition to super-fast transmission speeds, a fiber optic network can carry an extremely high amount of data.
 Fiber is also more reliable than other networks, because it’s less susceptible to interference and damage from lightning and other acts of nature.